Toronto Sexual Assault Lawyer

 If you are convicted of sexual assault, you will also be required to register as a sex offender.
 This means that your name and photograph will be added to a public registry that anyone can access.

 There are several ways to defend against sexual assault charges.
-The most common is to argue that the alleged victim consented to the sexual activity.
-This can be difficult to prove, but it is not impossible.
-Witnesses, text messages, and other forms of evidence may be used to show that the victim consented.
+The most common is to argue that there was no assault or that any sexual activity was consensual.
+Witnesses, text messages, and other forms of evidence may be used to show that the activity was consensual.
 Another defense argues that the accused did not have the required intent to commit sexual assault.
-This can be difficult to prove, but it may be possible if there is evidence that the accused was intoxicated or otherwise unable to form the required intent.

 It is important to remember that each case is unique, and there is no one-size-fits-all defense to sexual assault charges.
 An experienced criminal defense lawyer like Richard Fedorowicz can review the facts of your case and help you develop the best possible defense.
 If you find yourself facing sexual assault charges, do not hesitate to contact Fedorowicz Law Firm.